duanegoodner/faclpath/README.md

 ## System Requirements

-A Linux distribution with with the `acl` package installed.
+* A Linux distribution with the `acl` package installed.
+* Python version 3.7 or higher

 ## Project Status